-Quite the chanteuse, Serduchka has sold more than 600,000 records in Ukraine and represented the country in the Eurovision Song Contest in 2007, coming in second place.
+Quite the chanteuse, Serduchka has sold more than 600,000 records in Ukraine and represented the country in the Eurovision Song Contest in 2007.
+(She came in second.)

 Beauty Ramapelepele, South Africa

-South African Satirist Ben Voss doesn’t wear blackface to portray Beauty, a loudmouth 50-year-old black woman, but the scheming social climber has still generated controversy—though more internationally than at home.
+South African Satirist Ben Voss doesn’t wear blackface to portray Beauty, a loudmouth 50-year-old black woman, but the scheming social climber has still generated controversy.